beamer-bridge/beamer/README.md

-# raisync
+# Beamer Bridge
-Raisync - Bridging Roll ups with the L1 inherited security
+*Bridging Roll ups with the L1 inherited security*

 ### Working with a local Optimism instance

-To setup a local Optimism instance and deploy Raisync contracts on it, run
+To setup a local Optimism instance and deploy Beamer contracts on it, run

 ```